cross311/conferences/day2/ModelBinding.md

 Looking into the .net Mvc model binder.
 Mvc comes with a strategy pattern of ValueProvider that has a number of ways to find items that can be mapped to models.
 This strategy return attempted value, culture, and the raw value.

+Ended up leaving this talk because I was in the wrong one. -- cross